 Hi!
 I’m Linda Sivertsen

-While the idea for The Boyfriend Log was all mine—born of years of seeking relationship sanity—before finding Sandra O’Donnell and the folks at Bawtree Software, that’s all it was, an idea.
-Tim Benwell, Shane McCallum, Nick Zinger, and Peter Guylas (and Paul Jarvis for website brilliance) took our mock-ups, drawings, ramblings, and countless emails, and somehow made The Boyfriend Log come to life.
+Our developers on the app: Tim Benwell, Shane McCallum, Nick Zinger, and Peter Guylas took my mock-up drawings and rambligs and somehow made The Boyfriend Log come to life.
 Beautiful.
 Functional.
 FUN life.
 Every entrepreneur peddling a dream should be so blessed.

-Our film-maker Caroline, is an award-winning director/cinematographer/editor–that’s right, a female cameraperson.
-She started out as part of big teams creating TV documentaries for the BBC and National Geographic before cutting loose to teach herself the art of light, camerawork, sound capture and editing.
+Caroline, is an award-winning director/cinematographer/editor.
+She started out creating TV documentaries for the BBC and National Geographic.
 She now runs The Hive Studios (www.thehivestudios.org), shoots on the RED EPIC, and is known for the “educational poetry” of her films.
 I cherish her, have worked with her before, and can’t wait to see what she cooks up for our next shoot!

 Our actress, documentary producer/filmmaker